-2.1 Master in Business Administration / MBA 2.2 Either: General Management Name and status of awarding institution (in original language) or: Entrepreneurship and Innovation or: Hospitality Service Management 2.3 Wittenborg University, private university of applied sciences recognised by the National Government, Ministerie van Onderwijs Nr: 25AY, Language(s) of instruction/examination Name and status of institution (if different from 2.3) administering studies (in original language) 2.5 Language of Instruction & Examination : English 2.4 1 3.
-Information on the level of the qualification Level of qualification Official length of programme 3.1 Master degree awarded on completion of a programme of Higher Professional Education (HBO) 3.2 1.5 Years Full-time, 2.5 / 3 years Part-time, 90 ECs (European Credits) Access requirements(s) 3.3
+2.1 Master in Business Administration / MBA 2.2 Either: General Management Name and status of awarding institution (in original language) or: Entrepreneurship and Innovation or: Hospitality Service Management 2.3 Wittenborg University, private university of applied sciences recognised by the National Government, Ministerie van Onderwijs Nr: 25AY, Language(s) of instruction/examination 1 Name and status of institution (if different from 2.3) administering studies (in original language) 2.5 Language of Instruction & Examination : English 2.4 - 3.
+Information on the level of the qualification on Level of qualification Official length of programme 3.1 Master degree awarded on completion of a programme of Higher Professional Education (HBO) 3.2 1.5 Years Full-time, 2.5 / 3 years Part-time, 90 ECs (European Credits) Access requirements(s) 1 3.3

-4. Information on the contents and results gained Mode of study 4.1 Full-time Part -time Į. Programme requirements 4.2 Entry Requirements for the MBA Admission into programmes at Wittenborg is governed by the Graduation & Examination Board that empowers the Student Registrar to admit students based on pre-defined criteria.
-In cases where applicants have deviating admissions documents, such as Bachelor degrees that are not listed in Naric or recognised by NUFFIC, the Student Registrar is required to forward the application to the Exam Board for a decision.
-Master Students should have the appropriate education qualifications, validated by NUFFIC and NARIC 2 a Bachelor degree or equivalent recognised qualification; Applicants are requested to provide an academic reference from their previous education institute; It is not necessary to have obtained a Bachelor degree from the domain of Business Administration, however in their degree students must have completed an academic piece of work (final project or dissertation) that shows a degree of academic writing and research experience.
-I-MBA students should have at least 3 years profes degree); ssional experience (after undergraduate Applicants are requested to provide a refere they have worked; ence from a company or organisation where a minimum 6 for writing .i.e.
+4. Information on the contents and results gained Mode of study 4.1 Full-time Part -time Programme requirements 4.2 Entry Requirements for the MBA Admission into programmes at Wittenborg is that empowers the Student Registrar to adm where applicants have deviating admissions listed in Naric or recognised by NUFFIC, the S to the Exam Board for a decision. it stude docume ents based on pre-defined criteria.
+In cases Image: Master Students should have the appropriate education qualifications, validated by NUFFIC and NARIC I a Bachelor degree or equivalent recognised qualification; Applicants are requested to provide a institute; an acad emic reference from their previous education Administration, however in their deg ree stu lor degree from the domain of Business dents must have completed an academic piece ows a degree of academic writing and research I-MBA students should have at least 3 years degree); profes sional experience (after undergraduate Applicants are requested to provide a they have worked; a refere nce from a company or organisation where

+Education & Examination Guide Wittenborg University of Applied Sciences The European Diploma Supplement

+Image: Master Students have attained a working level of the English Language equivalent to an IELTS 6.5 band, with a minimum 6 for writing .i.e.
 "Has generally effective command of the language despite some inaccuracies, inappropriacies and misunderstandings.
 Can use and understand fairly complex language, particularly in familiar situations."

-$\ 2$ Master Students have attained a working level of the English Language equivalent to an IELTS 6.5 band, with

-2 Applicants must write a letter of motivation and submit their Curriculum Vitae and 2 letters of reference.

-2 Students are interviewed by Wittenborg for intention, motivation and aptitude.
+Applicants must write a letter of motivation and submit their Curriculum Vitae and 2 letters of reference.
+Students are interviewed by Wittenborg for intention, motivation and aptitude.
 They must pass this admission interview, which can be carried out in person, or through IT communications, such as video phone.

-☑ After students have passed the admission interview, and have been offered a place at Wittenborg, they are asked to sign a Wittenborg Study Agreement, which details the agreements made between Wittenborg about entry into the programme, and possible preparation courses that is required.
-The Wittenborg Study Agreement also states that students have read and understood the Education and Examination Guide (EEG)

-2 Wittenborg is signatory for the national Code of Conduct for international students in the Netherlands, where specifics regarding entry requirements are also re-iterated.

-☑ The application procedure for international students is fully described on the Wittenborg website www.wittenborg.eu.
+After students have passed the admission interview, and have been offered a place at Wittenborg, they are asked to sign a Wittenborg Study Agreement, which details the agreements made between Wittenborg about entry into the programme, and possible preparation courses that is required.
+The Wittenborg Study Agreement also states that students have read and understood the Education and Examination Guide (EEG) I Wittenborg is signatory for the national Code of Conduct for international students in the Netherlands, where specifics regarding entry requirements are also re-iterated.
+The application procedure for international students is fully described on the Wittenborg website www.wittenborg.eu.
 All the required documents and information regarding the fee structure can be found there.
 NB: Students entering Wittenborg University programmes and signing the Study Agreement are expected to have received and read the EEG (this document).